Adaptive and Robust Watermark for Generative Tabular Data: Notation and Algorithms

-In this section, we provide the details of the watermarking algorithm.
-At a high level, we embed the watermark into a tabular dataset $\bX$ by leveraging the pairwise structure of its feature space.
-Particularly, we first partition the feature space into pairs of $(key, value)$ columns using a subroutine $\mathrm{PAIR}$.
-Detail of this subroutine will be discussed in the later section.
-Then, we finely divide the range of elements in each $key$ column into bins of size $\nicefrac{1}{b}$ to form $b$ consecutive intervals.
-The center of the bins for each $key$ column is then used to compute a hash, which becomes the seed for a random number generator.
-This random number generator then randomly generates red and green intervals for the corresponding $value$ column, where each interval is of size $\nicefrac{1}{b}$.
-For simplicity, in the remaining analysis, we assume that half of the intervals is red (and the other half is green).
-Finally, we embed the watermark in elements of this $value$ column by ensuring that they are always in a nearby green interval with minimal distortion.
-This process is repeated until all $value$ columns are watermarked.
-We formally describe our proposed watermarking method in \Cref{alg:tabular} below.
+In this work, we study \cref{alg:tabular} for watermarking tabular data.
+At a high level, \cref{alg:tabular} partitions the feature space into pairs of $(key, value)$ columns using a subroutine $\mathrm{PAIR}$ (see \cref{fig:illustrative-example}).
+There are several ways to implement PAIR, we give one such in \cref{alg:pair}.
+We finely divide the range of elements in each $key$ column into bins of size $\nicefrac{1}{b}$ to form $b$ consecutive intervals.
+The center of the intervals for each $key$ column is used to compute a hash, which becomes the seed for a random number generator (RNG).
+The corresponding $value$ column is then partitioned into intervals of size $\nicefrac{1}{b}$, and the RNG is used to label these intervals as red or green with equal probability.
+The watermark is embedded into a $value$ column of $\bX$ by looking at the fractional part of the input data in the column, and choosing a green interval that is closest to this fractional part.
+This process is repeated until all the $value$ columns are watermarked.
+Note, in practice, it is not necessary to return entire the list of $(key, value)$ pairs.
+It suffices to store the parameters of $\mathrm{PAIR}$ (e.g., seed) that is used to generate the specific instance of $(key, value)$ pairs that are created while running \Cref{alg:tabular}.
+In what follows, we analyze several key properties of \Cref{alg:tabular}.
+We start by stating a key assumption in our analysis.

+\begin{assumption} We assume that (i) the red and green intervals are labeled independently with probability $\nicefrac{1}{2}$, and (ii) different data points/samples (rows) are independent.
+We note that the independence across samples is a standard assumption made for simplifying the statistical analysis in machine learning literature, while the assumption that red/green labels are chosen independently is a feature of the algorithm.
+Importantly, we do not make any assumption on the independence of columns. \end{assumption}

+\paragraph{Notes on the analysis of \cref{alg:tabular}.} While a real-world tabular dataset may contain many categorical features, embedding the watermark in these features may cause significant changes in the meaning for the entire row.
+Given a dataset $\bX$ with mixed data types, one may construct a subset of the dataset consisting of only continuous data.
+This subset can then be watermarked and reincorporated within the original tabular data.
+Given that the watermarking due to \cref{alg:tabular} is only on the fractional part of the data, throughout our theoretical analyses, we assume that the $\bX \in [0, 1]^{m \times 2n}$.
+Finally, to avoid trivial situations, we assume that at least one of $\min(m, n) > 1$.